trozware/troznet/_posts/2017-06-18-json-parsing-in-swift-4.md

 summary: Parsing JSON in Swift 4 is now much easier than before and dozens of Swift 3 JSON libraries have just been sherlocked.
 ---

+**Updated:** 3rd September 2017.
+* Checked syntax using Xcode 9.0 beta 6.
+* Added section on [allowing for nulls][5].

+---

 Since **JSON** has become the de facto standard for data transfers around the internet, there has always been a lot of interest in Swift libraries to parse JSON into Swift classes or structs.
-Searching for "swift json library" on [GitHub][2] discovers 77 repositories.
+Searching for "swift json library" on [GitHub][2] discovers <s>77</s> 86 repositories.
 So why are there so many?
 And what has Swift 4 done to *sherlock* them all?

 The problem has always been converting loosely typed JSON to strictly typed Swift which involves a lot of type casting, checking, optionals etc. Swift has always provided access to the Objective-C methods for converting JSON to and from NSData, NSDictionary and NSArray.
 (These are now called Data, Dictionary and Array, but those labels are so universal, that I sometimes feel a more specific nomenclature would be useful.
 Have you tried doing a search for 'Data'?)